Ohkthx/uo_patcher-py/README.md

 + Extracts the updated files from their packaging (ZIP Archive)
 + Replaces old Ultima Files with the new patched files.
 + Uses threads to leverage the bandwidth throttle of the remote repository.
-+ *NEW* Creates configuration file on first launch.
++ *NEW*: Creates configuration file on first launch.
-+ *NEW* Stores location of Ultima Directory (if found in list.)
-Can be modified for custom installs!
++ *NEW*: Uses Ultima Online directory in configuration file for updating.
+Otherwise attempts to use from pre-defined list.
-+ *NEW* Stores location of configuraton file (config.ini)
++ *NEW*: Stores location of configuraton file (config.ini) <-- Do no modify please.
-+ *NEW* After and update: Stores precomputed hashes of downloaded (now local) files so it cuts down on future downloading time.
++ *NEW*: After and update: Stores precomputed hashes of downloaded (now local) files so it cuts down on future downloading time.
++ *NEW*: Uses XML in configuration file for downloads.
+If it is not present, it uses a predefined in the script.